emiliomt/OddSense/replit.md

 This modular approach allows for easy testing, maintenance, and potential reuse of services.
 No traditional backend server is required since Streamlit handles the HTTP layer.

+## Pagination Implementation
+The app implements **true server-side cursor-based pagination**:
+- Fetches fresh data from Kalshi API for each page navigation
+- Stores cursors in session state (`page_cursors` list)
+- Filters for NFL markets client-side (~98.5% of markets are NFL)
+- Returns all filtered results without truncation to avoid losing markets
+- Pages may vary slightly in size (95-100 markets) due to client-side NFL filtering
+- Next/Previous buttons trigger new API calls with appropriate cursors

 ## Data Visualization
 **Plotly** is used for interactive charts and graphs (imported in `app.py`).
 This was chosen over simpler charting libraries to provide rich, interactive visualizations of market data including price movements, volume, and probability distributions.